rosedblabs/wal/README.md

 # wal
 Write Ahead Log for LSM or bitcask storage, with block cache.

-## Features
+## Key Features
 * Disk based, support large data volume
 * Append only write, high performance
-* Block cache, reduce disk IO
+* Fast read, one disk seek to retrieve any data
-* Support read by position
+* Support Block Cache, improve read performance
-* Support iterate all data
+* Support batch write, all data in a batch will be written in a single disk seek
+* Iterate all data in wal with NewReader
-* Support batch write
+* Support concurrent write and read, all functions are thread safe
+* Support data compression, use Snappy and ZSTD(Coming soon)

 ## Design Overview